 Conflict avoidance, however, does no one any favors.
 As a business leader, it’s your job to model healthy conflict-coping strategies for your employees.
 Fortunately, overcoming conflict avoidance in the workplace is possible and can become natural with practice.

 Workplace conflict avoidance might absolve you of temporary discomfort, but it causes more problems than it solves in the long run.
 Without conflict, nothing ever changes.
-Therefore, you need to focus on overcoming conflict avoidance to discipline problem employees, correct mistakes, and foster more trust with your team.
+Therefore, you must focus on overcoming conflict avoidance to discipline employees who have problems, correct mistakes, and foster more trust with your team.

 The first step is to reframe the way you think about conflict.
 Of course, the word carries a negative connotation, but there’s a potential for conflict to occur any time you have two different viewpoints.
 In addition, you want to encourage many different opinions to have a well-rounded team.
 Thus, the chance of conflict cropping up is high.